tunapanda/live/README.md

 If everything works, you should find your new ISO in a directory called `Completed`.

+**NOTE:** When the build is complete, you may want to unmount all the unionfs stuff by running `make unmount`

 Feel free to contact the repository owner if you have questions or comments.